-Finance expense is comprised of interest expense on long-term debt and amortization of deferred financing costs.
+Finance expense is comprised of interest expense on long-term debt and lease liabilities and amortization of deferred financing costs.
 Borrowing costs that are not directly attributable to the acquisition, construction or production of a qualifying asset are recognized in profit or loss using the effective interest method.